Cemusis/Self-Driving-Car/README.md

 # Self-Driving-Car
 ## Problem Definition
 We are here building a minimal version of self driving car.
 Here, we have a front camera view.
 This will transfer input to the computer.
 Then Deep Learning algorithm in computer predicts the steering angle to avoid all sorts of collisions.
 Predicting steering angle can be thought of as a regression problem.
 We will feed images to Convolutional Neural Network and the label will be the steering angle in that image.
 Model will learn the steering angle from the as per the turns in the image and will finally predicts steering angle for unknown images.
+## How to Run
+Just download the repository then run "Self-Driving-Car.ipynb" file for training the model.
+You can directly restore the pre-trained model from "Saver" folder and predict the output or fine-tune the model further.
 ## Dataset
 Refer this: https://github.com/SullyChen/Autopilot-TensorFlow